civiform/docs/docs/user-manual/civiform-admin-guide/set-pre-screener.md

 ## Setting a redirect URL for when no eligible programs are found
 If the applicant fills out the pre-screener and no programs they may be eligible for are found, we display a message to them that contains a link to the civic entity's website where they can find more benefit programs.
 The message says:

 ***The pre-screener could not find programs you may qualify for at this time.
-However, you may apply for benefits at any time, by clicking 'Apply to programs'.
-Or to view additional benefit programs you can visit `CIVIC_ENTITY_WEBSITE`***
+However, you may apply for programs at any time, by clicking 'Apply to programs'.
+Or to view additional programs you can visit `CIVIC_ENTITY_WEBSITE`***

 To set the text and URL that are used for `CIVIC_ENTITY_WEBSITE`, you need to set the following [environment variables](https://docs.civiform.us/it-manual/sre-playbook/server-environment-variables) in your deployment script:
 * ```COMMON_INTAKE_MORE_RESOURCES_LINK_TEXT```